Unleash/unleash-client-php/README.md

 `composer require unleash/client`

 Requires PHP 7.2 or newer.
+Use the appropriate release tag that corresponds to your version of PHP (note the last two digits of the release), for example:

+- v2.2.0*82* -> PHP SDK 2.2.0 requiring PHP 8.2
+- v2.2.0*74* -> PHP SDK 2.2.0 requiring PHP 7.4

 > You will also need some implementation of [PSR-18](https://packagist.org/providers/psr/http-client-implementation)
 > and [PSR-17](https://packagist.org/providers/psr/http-factory-implementation), for example